belle2/basf2/analysis/doc/MCMatching.rst

 Most MC matching variables will have non-trivial values only if the :b2:mod:`MCMatching` module is actually executed.
 It can be executed by adding the module to your path, there is a `modularAnalysis.matchMCTruth` convenience function to do this.

-.. important:: To get non-trivial MC info, you need to match MC-level and reconstruction-level informtion by adding :b2:mod:`MCMatching` to your path.
+.. important:: To get non-trivial MC info, you need to match MC-level and reconstruction-level information by adding :b2:mod:`MCMatching` to your path.
 You can use `modularAnalysis.matchMCTruth` convenience function to do this.

 ~~~~
 Core
 ~~~~

-MC matching at in Belle II returns two important pieces of information: the true PDG id of the particle :b2:var:`mcPDG`, and an error flag :b2:var:`mcErrors`.
+MC matching at Belle II returns two important pieces of information: the true PDG id of the particle :b2:var:`mcPDG`, and an error flag :b2:var:`mcErrors`.